Skip to main content

 Key Facts

-1. US Intelligence Community’s Annual Threat Assessment presented to Senate on 18 March 2026 flagged India‑Pakistan relations as a nuclear escalation flashpoint.
+1. US Intelligence Community’s Annual Threat Assessment presented to the Senate on 18 March 2026 flagged India‑Pakistan relations as a nuclear escalation flashpoint.

 Background & Context